How To Find Sides Of Triangle With Only Angles

 Practical Applications and Real-World Examples

 The inability to determine side lengths from angles only might seem like a purely theoretical limitation.
-However, this understanding is crucial in various fields:
+Even so, this understanding is crucial in various fields:

 • Surveying: Surveyors use angles and distances (at least one side length) to precisely determine land boundaries.
 Knowing angles alone wouldn't be helpful.